-Everybody will have access to the Lego Lab so its in the best interest of everybody to keep the Lab neat and clean.
-This includes puting back the legos you don't use to their correct bin after you are done building your robot.
-The bins have been painstakingly organized by your TA's so please do NOT place pieces in the wrong drawers.
+Everybody will have access to the Lego Lab so its in everyone's best interest to keep the lab neat and clean.
+This includes returning the legos you don't use to their correct bin after you are done building your robot.
+The bins have been painstakingly organized by your TAs, so please do not place pieces in the wrong drawers.